 These drum gloves will improve your grip and minimize blisters, offering a good level of protection with the use of premium leather and additional synthetic rubber along the thumb and forefinger.

-The best thing about the Vic Firth drum gloves is that they feel great and they don’t sacrifice any playing feel.
+The best thing I felt with the Vic Firth drum gloves was that they feel great and they don’t sacrifice any playing feel.
 This means you can play for longer without discomfort.

 These drumming gloves offer good value for money and these are a great choice as some of the best drum gloves on the market.